flet-dev/website/docs/controls/tabs.md

 ### `overlay_color`

 Defines the ink response focus, hover, and splash [colors](/docs/guides/python/colors).
 If specified, it is resolved against one of `MaterialState.FOCUSED`, `MaterialState.HOVERED`, and `MaterialState.PRESSED`.

-### `secondary`

-Whether to create a secondary/nested tab bar.
-Secondary tabs are used within a content area to further separate related content and establish hierarchy.

-Defaults to `False`.

 ### `selected_index`